Login / Register to access your benefits

 Enhancing shopfloor excellence

-Richard Jeffers, Solutions and Technical Director at RS, shares six key principles to outstanding working practices in a manufacturing shop floor
+Richard Jeffers, Maintenance engineering expert, shares six key principles to outstanding working practices in a manufacturing shop floor

 Shop floor excellence is a difficult concept to describe – and even harder to implement.
 But when you see it in action the simplicity and efficiency is amazing.